ChuanfuXiao/HOSCF-for-rank-one-approximation-of-tensors/README.md

 ## Abstract
-Best rank-one approximation is one of the most fundamental tasks in tensor computation.
-In order to fully exploit modern multi-core parallel computers, we build a bridge between the rank-one approximation of tensors and the eigenvector-dependent nonlinear eigenvalue problem (NEPv), and then develop an efficient decoupling algorithm, namely the higher-order self-consistent field (HOSCF) algorithm.
+Finding the best rank-one approximation is one of the most fundamental tasks in tensor computation and is widely used in various applications, such as wireless communication and multi-target tracking.
+In order to fully exploit modern multi-core parallel computers, we develop a novel decoupling algorithm that is parallel friendly.
+Specifically, we first build a bridge between the rank-one approximation of tensors and the eigenvector-dependent nonlinear eigenvalue problem (NEPv) and then proposed the higher-order self-consistent field (HOSCF) algorithm.
+Numerical results demonstrate the advantages of the proposed HOSCF algorithm.

 ## Algorithm
 ![HOSCF Algorithm](/img/algorithm.png)